Is Task-Specific Training Necessary for Anomaly Detection?: Experiments and Analysis

 \paragraph{Single-class Scaling.} This setting tests whether RAD’s gains are merely artifacts of cross-class mixture or persist in the standard single-class setting.
 Each category is evaluated independently using only its anomaly-free in-class data, and results are averaged across categories, removing cross-category interference and isolating the effect of data scarcity.

 RAD remains robust under severe data scarcity.
-When the available anomaly-free data ratio is $\tau{=}0.05$, image-level detection is already nearly saturated; increasing $\tau$ from $0.05$ to $1.00$ raises Image AUROC by only \textbf{2.5$\uparrow$}, whereas pixel-level localization continues to benefit from additional anomaly-free data, with Pixel AP gaining \textbf{5.1$\uparrow$}.
-RAD consistently outperforms Dinomaly, and the gains are dominated by localization: at $\tau{=}0.05$, Pixel AP, Pixel $F_1$, and AUPRO improve by \textbf{15.9$\uparrow$}, \textbf{11.2$\uparrow$}, and \textbf{7.1$\uparrow$}, respectively.
+When the available anomaly-free data ratio is $\tau{=}0.05$, image-level detection is already nearly saturated; increasing $\tau$ from $0.05$ to $1.00$ raises Image AUROC by only \textbf{2.5$\uparrow$}, whereas pixel-level localization continues to benefit from additional anomaly-free data, with P-AP gaining \textbf{5.1$\uparrow$}.
+RAD consistently outperforms Dinomaly, and the gains are dominated by localization: at $\tau{=}0.05$, P-AP, P-$F_1$, and AUPRO improve by \textbf{15.9$\uparrow$}, \textbf{11.2$\uparrow$}, and \textbf{7.1$\uparrow$}, respectively.

 These results indicate that, even when category mixture is removed and each class is evaluated independently, the same pattern holds: image-level metrics are nearly saturated, but localization continues to benefit from additional anomaly-free evidence, and RAD provides robust, persistent localization gains across the full single-class scaling range.